-- 1. Member meets the criteria for initial approval. - 2.
-Member has experienced a reduction in severity and/or duration of acute attacks. - 3.
+- a.
+Member meets the criteria for initial approval. - b.
+Physician attestation that the member has experienced a reduction in severity and/or duration of acute attacks.

+c.
 Prophylaxis should be considered based on the attack frequency, attack severity, comorbid conditions, and member's quality of life.